stolostron/rhacm-docs/_pages/arch_points.md

 ## `2` points

 A simple issue that requires mostly copy and paste.
 These are often straightforward new known issues being requested by developers, complete with a full and mostly edited draft.
-At most you might need to remind yourself of a style item or rearrange some sentences, but the information is complete and ready to be implemented in your solution.
+You might need to remind yourself of a style item or rearrange some sentences, but the information is complete and ready to be implemented in your solution.

 | **Rubric** | | **`2` points description** |
 | ----------- | | ----------- |